sergdemc/dockusketch_task/README.md

 ## Features
 ### Logging
 The application utilizes custom logging using the custom_logging module.
 Logs are recorded for incoming requests, responses, and errors.
 Logs are configured to provide insightful information about the application's behavior.
+The logs are written to the console and to a file.

 ### Endpoints
 The following endpoints are available: